Spark-Devices/official_devices/API/instructions/alioth.md

-# Clean Flash :
+Clean flash ↓

 - Boot into twrp
+- Flash the latest firmware for your region
 - Flash rom and check auto flash
 - Reboot to recovery
 - Format Data

-# Dirty Flash :
+Updating to a newer build (dirty flash) ↓

 - Boot into twrp
 - Flash rom and check auto flash
 - Reboot to system after flashing complete